10 ways to impress a rider (without getting on a horse) - Horse & Hound

 3. Remember the horse’s name.
 Whatever you do, never refer to him or her as ‘it.’
 You’ll be dumped quicker than you can say: ‘It’s only a horse, for god’s sake!’

-4. Similarly, when you say, ‘Where shall we go on Friday night, bar or cinema?’ and your partner replies, ‘I can’t, I have to be up at 5.30 tomorrow morning to compete/for the farrier/because I love nothing more than dawn rides,’ don’t get annoyed.
+4. Similarly, when you say, ‘Shall we go out for dinner on Friday night?’ and your partner replies, ‘I can’t, I have to be up at 5.30 tomorrow morning to compete/for the farrier/because I love nothing more than dawn rides,’ don’t get annoyed.
 There’s no point.
 This will happen most weekends.
 Be glad you get the bed all to yourself for a few relaxing hours…

 5. …Although nothing says ‘true love’ to a rider more than a civilian who forgoes those weekend lie-ins in order to watch them compete.
 Just try to smile and don’t look as if you’re holding your breath in terror once your partner sets off across-country.